Pharmaceutical industry

 Reports of EMA interactions with industry stakeholders

-on its interactions with industry stakeholders.
+EMA published a biennial report on its interaction with industry stakeholders.

 Any industry organisation and association may register as an interested party by writing to stakeholdersdb@ema.europa.eu.
 This allows them to receive information and notices of written consultations in selective areas of interest.